pinksheep

 The report shows both aggregate metrics and individual post performance so you can see the distribution.
 Viral outliers are highlighted as top performers separately from the team average so they don't mislead week-over-week trending.
 You can also configure the agent to flag any post that exceeded 3x the average engagement as a notable win.

-Manual automation vs approval-first agents for social media manager
+Manual work vs approval-first AI assistants for social media manager

 The difference is not just speed.
-Approval-first agents give social media manager teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give social media manager teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

-Context handlingPeople stitch together context from different systemsAgents pull live context from Buffer, Hootsuite, Meta Business Suite, and 1,000+ more
+Context handlingPeople stitch together context from different systemsYour assistant pulls live context from Buffer, Hootsuite, Meta Business Suite, and 1,000+ more

 ControlApprovals and change history are hard to auditApprovals, logs, and spend controls stay visible in one place